Matheson History Museum: Matheson History Museum

 The Matheson History Museum building, formerly an American Legion Hall and officially opened as a museum in 1994, houses the bulk of the museum complex's exhibitions and programs.
 The front of the building has a gift shop and a recreation of the Matheson Dry Goods Store that used to exist on Alachua Avenue (now University Avenue).
+Another permanent exhibit was added to the front of the building in 2015 featuring a canoe from the Timucua Native American tribe that inhabited North Central Florida The canoe was originally discovered in 2011 by Gainesville resident Bill Cason.
+Cason was north of Gainesville at Trout Pond when the receded waters from the summer had exposed the canoe.
+Recognizing the artifact he called the Matheson Museum to report his find.
+The Matheson collaborated with the Florida Museum of Natural History (FMNH) to recover and preserve the canoe.
+The display case currently showing the canoe features a backdrop mural of historically accurate Timucuan life painted by the artist Stacy Breheny.

 The main gallery consists of a permanent display of local and Florida history along the east wall, with the remainder of the space devoted to rotating temporary exhibitions.
 The back of the building contains the Mary Ann Cofrin Exhibit Hall, where additional temporary exhibitions are on display.

 1867 Matheson House

-Originally owned and built by the Matheson family, from which the museum takes its name, this house was built in 1867 and is the third oldest house in Gainesville (the Bailey House was completed in 1854 and the Haile Homestead was completed in 1856).
-It was home to James Douglas Matheson and his wife, Augusta Florida Steele Matheson, daughter of Florida pioneer Augustus Steele (founder of Hillsborough County and Cedar Key).
+Originally owned and built by the Matheson family, from which the museum takes its name, this house was built in 1867 and is the third oldest house in Gainesville (the Bailey House was completed in 1854 and the Haile Homestead in 1856).
+It was home to James Douglas Matheson and his wife, Augusta Florida Steele Matheson, daughter of Florida pioneer Augustus Steele, founder of Hillsborough County and Cedar Key.
 Their son, Christopher Matheson, was Gainesville's longest-serving mayor.
-Chris's widow, Sarah Hamilton Matheson, deeded to the museum first to the Alachua County Historical Society (of which she was a founding member) and later to the Matheson Historical Center (now the Matheson History Museum).
-Sarah Matheson, who died in 1996, was one of the original board members and founders of the museum and was also an early president of the Alachua County Historical Society, which originated in 1967 and later merged with the museum under the new name of Alachua County Historic Trust: Matheson Museum, Inc. In 2014, the museum changed its name to the Matheson History Museum.
+Chris's widow, Sarah Hamilton Matheson, initially deeded the house to the Alachua County Historical Society, of which she was a founding member, and later to the Matheson Historical Center (now the Matheson History Museum).
+Sarah Matheson, who died in 1996, was one of the original board members and founders of the museum and was also an early president of the Alachua County Historical Society.
+The society originated in 1967 and later merged with the museum under the new name of Alachua County Historic Trust: Matheson Museum, Inc. In 2014, the museum changed its name to the Matheson History Museum.
 The Matheson House contains original furniture, artwork and artifacts from antebellum and Victorian era Florida.

 Tison Tool Barn

-Donated to the museum in 1993, the Tison Tool barn houses the extensive tool collection of John Mason Tison Jr. Originally located on Tison's property, it was entirely deconstructed and rebuilt on the museum grounds.
-It displays historic tools from various industries ranging from lumber to electrical engineering.